MilesLitteral/MTECC/README.md

 # MTECC
-Official GitHub of the Emerging Media TEChnology Club
+Official GitHub of the Emerging Media Technology Club